scheme-requests-for-implementation/srfi-126/srfi-126.md

 Removes all associations from `hashtable` and returns an unspecified value.
 If `k` is provided and not `#f`, the current capacity of the hashtable is reset to approximately `k` elements.

+- `(hashtable-clear-copy hashtable)`
+- `(hashtable-clear-copy hashtable k)`

+Returns a newly allocated mutable hashtable that has the same hash and equivalence functions and weakness attribute as `hashtable`.
+The `k` argument may be `#t` to set the initial capacity of the copy to approximately `(hashtable-size hashtable)` elements; otherwise the semantics of `make-eq-hashtable` apply to the `k` argument.

 - `(hashtable-keys hashtable)` (procedure)